 No, unfortunately there is currently no natural ‘cure’ for acne.
 However, lactoferrin will help by reducing the bacteria associated with skin blemishes through its anti-microbial, antioxidant and anti-inflammatory properties.

-Take a look at the recent independent reviews for help: clear skin.
-They all say how effective and easy to take it is, so you don’t have to just believe what we say!
+Take a look at these independent reviews for help: clear skin MEN.
+Our reviewers have taken the time to test our products (look out for their before and after images) and give unbiased feedback, so you don't have to just believe what we say!

 Great news for men worldwide - clear skin can be had simply by drinking a glass of water.read more